kragen/derctuo/markdown/adiabatic-separation.md

 -----------------

 But what if you want to do this with liquid chromatography instead?
-You can't rapidly heat and cool the liquid or the solid stationary phase by running sound waves through them; they aren't compressible enough.
+You can’t rapidly heat and cool the liquid or the solid stationary phase by running sound waves through them; they aren’t compressible enough.
 But there are other possibilities.

-The most obvious one is that if you're doing TLC, thin-layer chromatography, you can heat and cool your TLC layer by heating and cooling the plate.
+The most obvious one is that if you’re doing TLC, thin-layer chromatography, you can heat and cool your TLC layer by heating and cooling the plate.
 But there are other more interesting possibilities.